 If you are visiting the Alsace from Paris, don’t miss: The Ultimate Paris Travel Guide

 Where to Stay in the Alsace at Christmas

 Two of the biggest towns in the Alsace and arguably the most popular are Strasbourg and Colmar.
 Both times I’ve traveled to the Alsace I’ve based myself in Colmar and highly recommend it.
-(I also highly recommend staying in this Airbnb).
+(I also highly recommend staying at Hotel Saint-Martin or in this Airbnb).
 I would also recommend staying in one of the smaller and more quiet villages in the region, but keep in mind – if you’re traveling by train in might be more difficult and expensive to reach these areas.
 However, if you’re traveling by car I suggest looking into staying in Riquewihr.

 These are some of the most popular villages in the Alsace: Colmar, Eugisheim, Kaysersberg, Ribeauvillé, and Riquewihr.
 (Although there are many more, which you can see here).

 A 2-Day Proposed Itinerary

 If you have 2 days to spend in the Alsace at Christmas, this is how I would do it…